Gonpassa/goals-project/README.md

 eg - I want to have graduate in 4 years.
 Users that visualize themselves mentally in 4 years will be less effective at persuing their goals in contrast to users that saw themselves in reality aged by four years by a computer program.

-Implementation - Application asks to use camera, user takes selfie, program ages picture according to the the dealing of their goal.
+Implementation - Application asks to use camera, user takes selfie, program ages picture according to the the deadline of their goal.

 3: Visualization of achieveing goal is only helpful at goal setting.
 Visualization of achievement is helpful to set goals, but bad at motivation for the continued persuit of the goal.